abhishektripathi24/platform-setup/apache-superset/README.md

 7. Setup another server with exactly same configuration and configure a load balancer in-front of these two nodes for HA.

-8. If you linux distro supports systemd, you can supervise superset process under it.
+8. If your linux distro supports systemd, you can supervise superset process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

 ## References
 * https://github.com/instacart/superset/blob/master/docs/installation.rst